wp-plugins/wp-ultimate-search/readme.txt

 * Category options are dynamically generated and autocompleted as you type
 * Attractive and lightweight interface based on jQuery, Backbone.js, and the VisualSearch.js library
 * Customizable results template using standard WordPress functions

-Premium version supports the ability to search through an unlimited number of user-specified taxonomies and meta fields (including data contained in Advanced Custom Fields).
-Can also conduct radius searches against data stored in the ACF Map field (i.e. search for posts within x km of a user-specified location).
+* Search through an unlimited number of user-specified taxonomies and meta fields (including data contained in Advanced Custom Fields).
+* Conduct radius searches against data stored in the ACF Map field (i.e. search for posts within x km of a user-specified location).

 == Installation ==